dmolitor/contact-form/README.md

 This demonstrates how to create and deploy a Shiny app via Github pages by using [Shiny for Python](https://shiny.rstudio.com/py/) and [Shinylive](https://shiny.rstudio.com/py/docs/shinylive.html).
-Unfortunately this particula app doesn't actually work because Shinylive is built on Pyodide, thus [sockets aren't available](https://shinylive.io/py/examples/#fetch-data-from-a-web-api), and you can't query a web API (the GMail API in this case) 😢.
+Unfortunately this particular app doesn't actually work because Shinylive is built on Pyodide, thus [sockets aren't available](https://shinylive.io/py/examples/#fetch-data-from-a-web-api), and you can't query a web API (the GMail API in this case) 😢.